To Take a Stand

 The huge tiger’s pace hadn’t changed at all.
 In fact, calling him huge was almost an understatement.
 I had seen a few Siberian males in captivity.
 None were as big as this wild one.

-“Tovaritch Sha-rah,” he said, not much more than a whisper.
+“Tovarisch Sha-rah,” he said, not much more than a whisper.

 The huge tiger stopped.
 First, his great head raised just a little as if to orient on the airwaves a little better.
 Then I could see the clouds of vapor from his nose as he took in our scents over and over.